ujjwaljha77/gocip_frontend/client/README.md

-Made with use of React and BOOTSTRAP
+Made with use of React